JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 **Why could we process each chromosome individulally ?** [solution](solutions/__seqz2.md)

+*We speed up the process, and as CNV are not continuous bw chromosomes it does not have any impact on the analysis*

 The function `sequenza.extract` is designed to efficiently access the seqz file and take care of normalization steps.
 The arguments enable customization of a set of actions listed below:

  - binning depth ratio and B allele frequency in a desired window size (allowing a desired number of overlapping windows);